 Action Result

-1. At a telephone with a COS that allows user login, press the ON/OFF key.
+At a telephone with a COS that allows user login, press the ON/OFF key.

 2. Press the PROG key.

 3. Press the key twice ( ).

 4. Press the CONF key.
-81-

-User MAINT displays
+81- User MAINT displays

-Note: Your extension's Class of Service must be properly set to allow User Maintenance access.
+Note: Your extension's COS must be properly set to allow User Maintenance access.
 Also, only one user may enter User Maintenance or System Programming at a time.